chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 Following 'important note 2', I produced the results for these three web-based application over a period of several months, including the part in which I (partly) prepared the required input objects in *R*.
 Unfortunately, I was not aware of reproducible environments such as *renv* and therefore naively proceeded over the months without ensuring exact reproducibility by documenting the current versions of all packages needed in the process.
 However, I compared **many, but of course not all** of the *R* outputs generated using *renv* to those I generated at the time and they were very similar (for instance, for the rankings required as input to *GSEAPreranked* differed only from the third decimal place).

+- task 1: maximize number of differentially enriched gene sets
+- task 2: minimize the adjusted p-value of a specific gene set
+- task 3: minimize the rank of a specific gene set among all remaining gene sets

+***
 ## Reproduce the figures (in *R*)
 To reproduce a figure from the paper, run the corresponding script from folder `R/Figures`.

 Note that, while the *R* scripts source the intermediate results from the GSA methods implemented in *R* internally, the results for the web-based applications *GSEA*, *GSEAPreranked*, and *DAVID* were transferred from the corresponding screenshots **by hand** since the optimisation processes could not be run in *R*.

+***
 ## Rerun the full experiment (folder *R*)
 Note that this takes several days or weeks, depending on the available resources.
 The following *R* scripts are stored in the folder `R`.